non-bin/dailyShuffle/README.md

 - Compile `src/ui/main.ts` to `build/ui.js`
 - Set `DAILYSHUFFLE_BUNDLED=true` so the bundle knows it's a bundle and should use the bundled `ui.js`
 - Compile everything into 5 different architecture binaries in `dist/`
+- Fix the interpreter path in the elf header of the linux binaries (only needed when building on NixOS)

 ## License